kkhanhluu/kkhanhluu.github.io/content/blog/what-is-cloud-native/index.md

 ## Cloud vs microservices

 One of the requirements for cloud-native software is the modularity.
 Microservices architecture allows for the creation of modular, independently deployable components by breaking a monolithic application into smaller components.
 Therefore, cloud native and microservices are very related concepts.
 They should go hand-in-hand, but it is possible to have a microservices-based application that is not cloud native

+# Summary

+The key requirements for modern applications call for enabling rapid iteration and frequent releases, zero downtime, and a massive increase in the volume and variety of the devices connected to it.
+Cloud-native applications can remain stable, even when the infrastructure they’re running on is constantly changing or even experiencing difficulties. _Cloud_ is about where software runs and _cloud-native_ is about how it runs.